dhellmann/pymotw-3/source/glob/index.rst

 expressions used by the :mod:`re` module.
 Instead, they follow standard Unix path expansion rules.
 There are only a few special characters used to implement two different wild-cards and character ranges.
-The patterns rules are applied to segments of the filename (stopping at the path separator, ``/``).
+The pattern rules are applied to segments of the filename (stopping at the path separator, ``/``).
 Paths in the pattern can be relative or absolute.
 Shell variable names and tilde (``~``) are not expanded.